secahillmoore/R-Code-for-CI/Data/Condition Index/README.md

 # READ ME
-This will include condition index data for oysters in Apalachicola Bay, FL.
+This will include condition index and water quality data for oysters in Apalachicola Bay, FL.